gridscale/terraform-examples/provisioner/README.md

     $ export GRIDSCALE_TOKEN=your-api-token
     $ export GRIDSCALE_UUID=your-user-id

 Open `server.tf` and paste your SSH public key where it says `"INSERT KEY"`.
+Please make also sure that you have the key loaded in your SSH agent, e.g., by adding it with

+    $ ssh-add ~/.ssh/your-key

+You can check if the key is loaded with

+    $ ssh-add -L

 Then do

     $ terraform init